 For so many Aussie families, fresh seafood at Christmas time is non-negotiable.
 Whopping great Prawns.
 Rock Oysters with a tangy vinaigrette.
 Garlic butter scallops.
 Smoked Salmon.
 Juicy Moreton Bay Bugs.
 For all of the above, there are a number of sensational pairing options.

-Refreshing table whites like Sauvignon Blanc and Vermentino are the perfect accompaniment to fresh oysters, juicy prawns, and light fish dishes.
+Refreshing table whites like Sauvignon Blanc (or an alcohol removed alternative) and Vermentino are the perfect accompaniment to fresh oysters, juicy prawns, and light fish dishes.
 Their crisp texture enhances freshness, while fruity notes bring out the natural sweetness already present in many seafoods.
-Perhaps try an oaked Marsanne for richer seafood dishes like seafood chowder or buttered lobster.
+Perhaps try an oaked white for richer seafood dishes like seafood chowder or buttered lobster.

 Wines to Pair with Turkey